bitplane/arranges/arranges/README.md

-# Arranges

-## Range string fields for Pydantic BaseModels
+# ⛰️ arranges - range string fields for Pydantic BaseModels

 I needed a way to parse batches of byte, row and line and other object ranges in my `merge-files` app, in a way that I can just drop it in as a string field